AlistairCurd/ExtractEvents/README.md

 # ExtractEvents

-ExtractEvents is a Python library for extracting set of useful frames from longer timelapse sequences.
+ExtractEvents is a Python library for extracting sets of useful frames from longer timelapse sequences.

 ## Platform